Advice > Consulting

 One of the biggest challenges of interviewing with McKinsey is solving cases that you’ve never seen before.
 Each case can be difficult, and you’ll have to perform well across multiple case interviews in order to get an offer.

 As a result, it’s critical for you to have a consistent approach for solving cases.
-McKinsey uses interviewer-led case interviews, which can be broken down into the following types of questions:
+McKinsey uses interviewer-led case interviews, where you'll get questions about the following:

 • Situation